ralna/GALAHAD/README.md

 Help files are provided for MATLAB functions.

 ## Installation

+### Precompiled Library
+We provide a precompiled GALAHAD library in the [releases tab](https://github.com/ralna/galahad/releases/latest/) for Linux, macOS (Intel & Silicon) and Windows.

+### Installation from Source
-GALAHAD can be installed using the [Meson build system](https://mesonbuild.com) (all commands below are to be run from the top of the source tree):
+GALAHAD can be installed from source using the [Meson build system](https://mesonbuild.com) (all commands below are to be run from the top of the source tree):

 ```
 meson setup builddir -Dtests=true